Sensitivity Journaling, My Experience, and examples.

 It feels depressive but it's not depression.

-It is low energy, low motivation, and it comes and goes.
+It is low energy and low motivation that comes and goes.

-I tend to strictly mind my priorities during this time and let everything else be.
+During a swump, I strictly mind my priorities and let everything else be.

-The clear ink here is in the negative connotation of "swump" (hence why it's AKA "power-saving mode").
+The clear ink here is in the negative connotation of "swump".

 Anyway, the swumps used to bother me before I started actively questioning them them.